edvarken/chisel-activation-functions/README.md

 Use `sbt test` to run all chisel3 tests.
-Running only the test for silu.scala can be done with `sbt 'testOnly silu.siluTest'` Running only the test for siluUsingLUT.scala can be done with `sbt 'testOnly silu.siluUsingLUTTest'` Running only the test for DyTUsingLUT.scala can be done with `sbt 'testOnly DyT.DyTUsingLUTTest'`
+Running only the test for silu.scala can be done with `sbt 'testOnly silu.siluTest'` Running only the test for siluUsingLUT.scala can be done with `sbt 'testOnly silu.siluUsingLUTTest'` Running only the test for DyTUsingLUT.scala can be done with `sbt 'testOnly DyT.DyTUsingLUTTest'` Use `sbt "testOnly hardfloat.DivSqrtRecFN_smallTest -- -z compute"` to run the test for the raw 16bit floating point division.

 ## Generate SystemVerilog RTL files
 Use `sbt run` to generate all the systemverilog files (files ending on .sv).
 All files are saved into a new directory called `generated/`